openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-concepts-appx.rst

 Linux kernel features and significant and critical new functionality.
-Forward porting Linux kernel functionality into the Yocto Linux kernels available through the Yocto Project can be thought of as a "micro uprev."
+Forward porting Linux kernel functionality into the Yocto Linux kernels available through the Yocto Project can be thought of as a "micro uprev".
 The many "micro uprevs" produce a Yocto Linux kernel version with a mix of important new mainline, non-mainline, BSP developments and feature integrations.
 This Yocto Linux kernel gives insight into new features and allows focused amounts of testing to be done on the kernel,